fanduel-oss/refract/docs/recipes/handling-state.md

 ## Using context

 When handling local state, it can be cumbersome to have to pass props through several layers of components (this is known as "prop drilling").
-React's new context API can help with it, and you can leverage is with Refract by using rendering effects.
+React's new context API can help with it, and you can leverage it with Refract by using rendering effects.

 The example below puts a counter state in context.
 In the aperture, we create a context object from `'count'` events and combine them with the values of `children` received to set the value of a context provider.